CristianBonilla/manage-realestate/README.md

-# Real Estate Properties
+# Manage Real Estate Properties

-Using .NET to create API to obtain detailed information about properties in the USA
+A REST API in .NET 9 to manage real estate properties with JWT auth